UniversalCEFR: Enabling Open Multilingual Research on Language Proficiency Assessment: Conclusion and Future Directions

 \section{Conclusion and Future Directions}

 In this work, we introduced \textsc{UniversalCEFR}, a large-scale, open, multilingual, multidimensional dataset comprising 505,807 CEFR-annotated texts across 13 languages developed through global collaboration.
-Our findings through diverse model experiments with CEFR level prediction strengthen support for the utility of linguistic features and fine-tuning multilingual models in language proficiency assessment.
+Our findings from diverse model experiments with CEFR level prediction provide strong support for the utility of linguistic features and fine-tuning multilingual models in language proficiency assessment.
 Similarly, our critical analysis of the current data and resource-building practices emphasized the need for similar initiatives from the community, and pro-research data sharing policies in the advent of generative AI to remove barriers to accessibility without compromising data privacy and intellectual property.

-Beyond its data and technical contributions, \textsc{UniversalCEFR} also carries broader sociolinguistic significance. \textsc{UniversalCEFR} addresses the growing linguistic inequality in modern AI development through focusing on under-represented languages alongside English.
+Beyond its data and technical contributions, \textsc{UniversalCEFR} also carries broader sociolinguistic significance. \textsc{UniversalCEFR} addresses the growing linguistic inequality in modern AI development by focusing on underrepresented languages alongside English.
 We hope this initiative can lead to more responsible AI development that actively resists the growing linguistic centralization around English in global AI research---a modern \textit{Matthew effect} \cite{merton1988matthew}---where well-resourced languages receive disproportionate technological attention while smaller languages (like Czech or Welsh) are left behind \cite{masciolini2025towards}.
 The \textsc{UniversalCEFR} is a strong step towards mitigating the Matthew effect in language proficiency assessment research.